evert/evert.github.com/_posts/2019/2019-10-28-await-fluent-interfaces.md

 I wanted to give users the ability to add custom HTTP headers to this call.

-The easy way to do this would simply be to add an optional `headers` argument to `getArticles()`.
+The easy way to do this would simply be to add an option `headers` argument to `getArticles()`.
 In most cases this is probably the right choice.

 In my case though, HTTP headers is not the only optional someone might need,